Snapchat/KeyDB-docs/docs/armm-recommended-network-topology.md

 ## Mixed Ring Topology and Partial Mesh Topology

-If there are specific masters with strong hardware or have a strong connection between them, it is possible to setup a mixed ring topology or a partial mesh topology.
+If there are specific masters with strong hardware or they have a strong connection between them, it is possible to setup a mixed ring topology or a partial mesh topology.

-A mixed ring topology is a topology between unidirectional and bidirectional ring topology.
+A mixed ring topology is a setup between unidirectional and bidirectional ring topology.
 While a partial mesh topology is a midway between bidirectional and mesh topology.
 In either case, these additional connections can balance tradeoffs between ring vs mesh topology.

 ## Hybrid and Other Topology